Saving Hallowed Ground - click here for WW1 Memorial Tree Planting Program

 Pennsylvania in the First World War

 From the outbreak of the First World War in Europe in 1914, the Pittsburgh and Philadelphia industrial centers played important roles in the war effort, even though the United States was at first a neutral country.
 Supplying war materiel as, in effect, an economic belligerent beginning in 1914 to Britain, France, and Russia, and later to the United States, Pennsylvania manufacturing, agriculture, mining, steel-making, hospitals and transportation facilities contributed importantly to the war effort.
-As Barbara Tuchman observed, "...Americans did not with to suffer for their neutrality.
+As Barbara Tuchman observed, "...Americans did not wish to suffer for their neutrality.
 Rather they hoped to make a good thing of it."
 Thus ended American isolation.

 More than 297,000 Pennsylvanians served as soldiers in the Great War, with 10,278 combat deaths, and 26,252 wounded.
 The American Expeditionary Forces list of those Missing in Action includes 449 names from Pennsylvania.
 Pennsylvania was also part of the Fourth Naval District, extending from Barnegat Light, New Jersey to Chincoteague Inlet in Virginia, including Delaware Bay and the Delaware River.
 The exact number of Pennsylvanians who served in the Navy is not known, but it is estimated that from Philadelphia alone, 10,500 men and women served.
 At the time of the First World War, the U.S. population was far more concentrated in the East than it is today.
 In the 1910 Census, Pennsylvania had been ranked the second most populous state.